gbmhunter/blog/content/electronics/circuit-design/capacitive-sensing/capacitor-encoder-design/index.md

 The phase difference between the tracks increments stepwise every time the N track loop phase distance loops from max to 0 (the encoder is moving in the forward direction) decrements in the same fashion every time the phase distance loops from 0 to max.
 The graph below shows the phase difference incrementing (nosily) by about 0.95 everytime the N track completes one cycle.

-{{< img src="cdc-phase-difference-graph-showing-noisy-stepwise-increments.jpg" caption="Graph showing the stepwise incrementing of the phase difference between the two calculated positions of the CDC tracks."  width="800px" >}}
+{{% figure src="cdc-phase-difference-graph-showing-noisy-stepwise-increments.jpg" caption="Graph showing the stepwise incrementing of the phase difference between the two calculated positions of the CDC tracks."  width="800px" %}}

 A maths function, `Maths_RoundToPrecision()` needs to be used to round the phase difference to the closest expected value.